-Ghost Rock Tasmania is a family owned business, located on the picturesque Central North Coast of Tasmania, 15min from Devonport/Spirit of Tasmania terminal and an hour from Launceston.
-Ghost Rock’s Award Winning Cellar Door overlooks the vineyard, with striking views of Bass Strait and the rolling patchwork hills and mountains.
-Open 7 days from 11am to 5pm, they provide complimentary tastings of their world-class cool climate premium wines and light lunches focusing purely on local artisan produce.
+Ghost Rock Tasmania is a family owned winery, located on the beautiful coastline of Northern Tasmania, just 15 minute drive from Devonport/Spirit of Tasmania terminal and one hour from Launceston and Cradle Mountain.
+Ghost Rock’s Award Winning Cellar Door overlooks the vineyards, with striking views of the ocean, rolling patchwork hills and mountains.
+Open 7 days from 11am to 5pm (Winter - Wednesday to Sunday, 11am - 5pm), they provide complimentary wine tastings of their world-class cool climate premium wines and lunches focusing purely on local artisan produce.
 A family friendly winery, the options are plentiful - relax on the deck, sprawl out on the lush green lawns or cosy up inside as you wine away the hours.
-A five star James Halliday winery, their award-winning wines are exclusively grown, vinified and bottled onsite.
+A five star James Halliday rated winery, the award-winning wines are exclusively grown, vinified and bottled on the Estate.
 The family is fuelled by the sort of obsession that only comes from being a regional pioneer.
-Tasmanian artists regularly feature art and sculpture exhibitions.
-Live music is held the second Sunday of every month, and an annual Concert in the Vines brings hundreds from near and far.
-The region has come along in leaps and bounds both as a wine region and food tourism destination.
+Live music is held regularly in Cellar Door and an annual Concert in the Vines brings hundreds from near and far.
+The winery also has a modern and timeless events space, perfect for weddings and special events, as well as a cooking school.

 Go Dive offers diving tours almost anywhere around Tasmania.
 Sites include the Tasman Peninsula, Bathurst Harbour, Flinders Island, Tasmania's East Coast and Launceston.
 Tasmania offers some of the world's best temperate water diving, and is a must dive for any serious diver.
 Each area in which we dive, has many different dive sites along with an incredible variety of dives, including kelp forests, wrecks, sea caves, seal diving, reef dives, and deep dives, there's a dive that will appeal to everyone's sense of adventure!
 Tasmania is fortunate enough to have diverse sea life along its coastline, offering many different diving opportunities all around the state.
 With Go Dive, you can dive almost anywhere that you want to.
 We do group tours around the state, providing you with accommodation and food.